Ending A Sentence With To Be

 • I am happy. ("am" links "I" to the adjective "happy")

 When a sentence ends with "to be," it's often because the subject complement is missing.
-This omission creates the feeling of incompleteness.
+In real terms, this omission creates the feeling of incompleteness.
 The reader is left wondering what the subject is or should be linked to.

 Auxiliary Verb: "To be" also functions as an auxiliary verb, helping to form different tenses and voices.
 For example: